bonifield/scoper/README.md

 - imports and loading the configuration file in your script
 ```
 import json, sys
+from scoper.scoper import ScoperList,
-from scoper import ScoperList, ScoperSingle
+from scoper.scoper import ScoperSingle
 with open(sys.argv[1], "r") as conf:
 	c = json.load(conf)
 conf.close()